 When you refer a new user to Hotel Tonight, they save $25 on their first booking, and you get $25 in credits towards your next stay.

 Before Uber, San Francisco was woefully short on cabs.
-You couldn't get a ride at peak times or from remote locations.
-No driver would take you outside of the city center.
+You couldn't get a ride at peak times or to/from remote locations.
 Ridesharing has been a game changer in the Bay.

 For ridesharing services, I use Uber at the start of each month because of the monthly credits I get through my American Express Platinum Card.